 This comforting Mauritian chicken daube is a tasty one pot recipe that's great as an easy midweek meal.
-The leftovers of this spicy curried chicken stew taste amazing too and so it can be a great meal for batch cooking.
+The leftovers of this spicy curried chicken stew taste amazing too and so it's a great meal for batch cooking.

 What is Mauritian Chicken Daube?

 Chicken daube is a traditional one pot meal in Mauritius made with chicken, potatoes and spices.
-It's like a cross between a stew and a curry - all the lovely flavours of a curry but with the consistency of a stew.
+It's like a cross between a stew and a curry - all the lovely flavours of a curry but like a stew as well.

 Although a daube is traditionally a French stew made with beef, wine and vegetables, this adaptation has become just as much a traditional Mauritian dish.